 Keep in mind you don’t want to continuously guarantee results for the same clients.
 I made this mistake with the first two clients I tried this on, which leads me to my next point.

 Law of diminishing returns

 This tip is common sense, but I see way too many SaaS companies that don’t offer a free trial.
-Provide a potential customer a free trial; whether it is 14 days, 30 days or a lifetime free trial with restrictions.
+Provide a potential customer with a free trial, whether it is 14 days, 30 days, or a lifetime free trial with restrictions.
 The goal is to get them to try out your product without any risks.

 Give your customer an amazing first taste.